-The School boasts a team of outstanding resident faculty, world-class visiting faculty made up of top researchers and practitioners in the public policy field who bring a wide array of academic and practical subjects to SPP's diverse classroom.
-SPP has an active program or research with a high degree of publication and other research related output.
+The Department boasts a team of outstanding resident faculty, world-class visiting faculty made up of top researchers and practitioners in the public policy field who bring a wide array of academic and practical subjects to DPP's diverse classroom.
+DPP has an active program or research with a high degree of publication and other research related output.

-The School also convenes a high-level Evidence Based Policy Seminar series.
-This series brings together researchers across multiple departments at CEU interested in empirical issues related to public policy.
-Invited speakers from both the academic and public sectors in Europe and from North America present research that uses rigorous methodology to answer pertinent policy questions.
-Issues will range from economic development, to gender equality, to demographic trends, to political economy.
+The Department also convened a high-level Evidence Based Policy Seminar series.
+This series brought together researchers across multiple departments at CEU interested in empirical issues related to public policy.
+Invited speakers from both the academic and public sectors in Europe and from North America presented research that uses rigorous methodology to answer pertinent policy questions.
+Issues ranged from economic development and gender equality to demographic trends, and political economy.

-CEU ranks 41st and 44th in the world, respectively in the subject areas of Politics and International Studies to which researchers based in CEU’s School of Public Policy contribute, and is in the top 100 in Social Policy and Administration.
+CEU ranks 25th in the world in the subject area of Politics and International Studies to which researchers based in CEU’s Department of Public Policy contribute, and is in the top 100 in Social Policy and Administration.

-Currently, Martin Kahanec is the Associate Editor of the International Journal of Manpower and Diane Stone is the Consultant Editor for Policy and Politics.
+Currently, Martin Kahanec is the Associate Editor of the International Journal of Manpower.

 A number of faculty in the School have had solid grant success in the past 5 years.
 Currently Evelyne Hübscher leads the Popconstraints Project (Estimating Popular Constraints in Debt Crisis Management) which explores the political reverberations of austerity, more specifically it investigates voters' attitudes towards austerity measures and assesses the implications of austerity on party competition and party systems.
-Professor Agnes Batory is the Principal Investigator for the Tropico project (Transforming into Open, Innovative and Collaborative Governments.
-Tropico aims to comparatively examine how public administrations are transformed to enhance collaboration in policy design and service delivery, advancing the participation of public, private and societal actors
+Professor Agnes Batory was the Principal Investigator for the Tropico project (Transforming into Open, Innovative and Collaborative Governments).
+Tropico aimed to comparatively examine how public administrations are transformed to enhance collaboration in policy design and service delivery, advancing the participation of public, private and societal actors.

-Other success stories in research include Marie-Pierre Granger and Simon Rippon who are completing in 2019 a H2020 collaborative project on developing a Theory of Justice for Europe known as ETHOS.
-Professor Martin Kahanec is conducting research for EDUWORKS, a project to train talented early-stage researchers in the socio-economic and psychological dynamics of the labour supply and demand matching processes at aggregated and disaggregated levels.
-Immediately prior to joining CEU, Diane Stone was a Principal Investigator on EL-CSID – European Leadership in Cultural, Science and Innovation Diplomacy and continues to work with this team on the ‘new diplomacy and public service’.
+Other success stories in research include Marie-Pierre Granger and Simon Rippon who completed in 2019 a H2020 collaborative project on developing a Theory of Justice for Europe known as ETHOS.
+Professor Martin Kahanec conducted research for EDUWORKS, a project to train talented early-stage researchers in the socio-economic and psychological dynamics of the labour supply and demand matching processes at aggregated and disaggregated levels.
+Immediately prior to joining CEU, former DPP Professor Diane Stone was a Principal Investigator on EL-CSID – European Leadership in Cultural, Science and Innovation Diplomacy and continues to work with this team on the ‘new diplomacy and public service’.